Chicago Domestic Violence Lawyer

 Understanding Domestic Battery Charges in Illinois

 In Illinois, domestic battery is considered a kind of domestic violence offense.
-In order to sustain a conviction for domestic battery prosecutor must prove that the defendant, knowingly and without legal justification, caused bodily harm or made physical contact of an insulting or provoking nature, to any family or household member.
+To sustain a conviction for domestic battery, the prosecutor must prove that the defendant, knowingly and without legal justification, caused bodily harm or made physical contact of an insulting or provoking nature to any family or household member.

 Being knowledgeable about the legal consequences that could come with such charges can be crucial.
 This may cause individuals convicted of domestic battery to face jail or prison time, hinder them from being eligible for certain jobs, obtaining gainful employment, owning guns, and carrying the lifelong stigma of having a permanent public record.
 Acquiring help from an attorney who understands these laws is critical for anyone facing allegations of domestic violence cases.

 Domestic Violence and Illinois Domestic Violence Act recognizes this crime by providing additional protection to its victims against any form of interference when trying to report domestic abuse, preventing them from making calls to 911, and obstructing when filing reports to law enforcement authorities.

 What Constitutes Domestic Battery

 A domestic battery is different from a simple battery in that it involves physical violence against persons who are "family or household members."
 Illinois domestic battery law defines a “family or household member” as any individual related by blood, marriage, or adoption.
 It includes persons who are dating or have dated one another in the past or have shared the same dwelling.
 The presumption under the law is that such individuals are deemed vulnerable to abuse and can often become domestic violence victims.